-B. Notwithstanding the foregoing, if a performance problem which normally would result in formal discipline occurs during an active DML, the Company shall consider migating factors (such as Company service, employment record, nature and seriousness of violation, etc.) before making a decision to discharge, all of which is subject to the provisions of Title 102 and Title 9.
-In addition, a summary of the decision not to terminate should be documented and placed in the employee's personnel (701) file and the employee should be given a copy of the summary.
+B. Notwithstanding the foregoing, if a performance problem which normally would result in formal discipline occurs during an active DML, the Company shall consider mitigating factors (such as Company service, employment record, nature and seriousness of violation, etc.) before making a decision to discharge, all of which is subject to the provisions of the appropriate grievance procedure for bargaining unit employees.
+In addition, a summary of the decision not to terminate should be documented and placed in the employee's Personnel (701) File, and the employee should be given a copy of the summary.